Why pursue a Graduate Certificate in Chemical Engineering?

 The Graduate Certificate in Chemical Engineering offers a dynamic learning environment where you will apply concepts to solve industrially relevant research problems in the areas of mass and heat transfer, fluid mechanics, chemical equilibrium, and chemical kinetics.
 Coursework is designed to give a unique and multifaceted outlook of the field, enabling you to develop an appreciation of the tools and materials required to create industrial chemical processes.

 Under the guidance of distinguished faculty members, you will be encouraged to explore collaborative research opportunities with experts in the Department of Mechanical, Industrial, and Aerospace Engineering, Concordia Centre for Composites, and Department of Chemistry and Biochemistry.
 Our researchers are also working with members of the Simone de Beauvoir Institute to improve female participation in engineering degrees.

 Join a cohort of students with backgrounds in chemical engineering and related areas such as chemistry and mechanical engineering.
 Professionals looking to enrich their current careers also make up a large portion of the student body and enrich the collective classroom experiences.

-To be considered for admission to graduate diploma or graduate certificate-level studies, the applicants must hold a bachelor’s/baccalaureate degree (or equivalent) in engineering or the sciences with the Concordia equivalent of a GPA of at least 2.70 on a scale of 4.30.
+To be considered for admission to graduate certificate-level studies, applicants must hold a bachelor's/baccalaureate degree (or equivalent) in engineering or the sciences with the Concordia equivalent of a GPA of at least 2.70 on a scale of 4.30.

 Research-active faculty members have received the highest honours from the Canada Research Chairs Program and published their results in reputed international scientific journals, including Scientific Reports, Nature Communications, ACS Nano, and the Journal of Materials Chemistry A.